jonah-ramponi/UK-Police-API-Python-Client/readme.md

     print(crime)
 ```

-Here are the other endpoints:
+Here are the other methods:

 ```
 forces = client.get_forces()